ssteele/job-apps/README.md

         'app_date'       => '05.16.2015',                           // when you actually applied for the job
         'title'          => 'DevOps Engineer',                      // job title 'company'        => 'W2O Group',                            // company name
-        'local_posting'  => true,                                   // if true, clicking on date in the app alerts you to the file that you should save the job posting markup within
-        'public_posting' => 'http://www.w2ogroup.com/careers/devops-engineer-onre0fwc/#sthash.s2gz1WrS.dpbs',
+        'local_posting'  => true,                                   // keep track of the original job posting 'public_posting' => 'http://www.w2ogroup.com/careers/devops-engineer-onre0fwc/#sthash.s2gz1WrS.dpbs',
         'resume'         => true,                                   // keep track of the resume you sent 'letter'         => true,                                   // keep track of the cover letter you applied with